Rising Tide Self-Service Digital Signage: Why Dive in?

 - 77% of consumers would be very or somewhat comfortable in a retail setting where only self-checkout technology was offered. (source)

-- 66%of shoppers preferred self-service, and self-checkout is by far the most preferred solution. (source)
+- 66%of shoppers preferred self-service kiosks, and self-checkout is by far the most preferred solution. (source)

-Is offering self-service digital signage the best customer service?
+Is digital self-service signage the best customer service?

 - Usability: Make the self-service experience user friendly.
 Remember self-service means no service if it’s useless and discourages audiences from using it.
 Aim for a design and interactive approach that is intuitive, familiar, and accessible to all people.
 To learn more, get our free ebook “10 design principles you need to know when creating multi-touch experiences.”